cossacklabs/hermes-core/README.md

 # What is Hermes

-**Hermes** — security framework for building multi-user end-to-end encrypted data storage and sharing/processing with zero leakage risks from storage and transport infrastructure.
-In other words, Hermes enables collaboration and distributed data sharing through enforcing access control with the help of cryptographic methods.
-It's platform agnostic: works for mobile, web, or server applications storing data in any database/datastore.
+**Hermes** — cryptographic framework for building multi-user end-to-end encrypted data storage and sharing/processing with zero leakage risks from storage and transport infrastructure (so called **end-to-end encrypted zero knowledge architectures**).

+Hermes acts as a **protected data circulation layer** with cryptographic access control for your distributed application, with zero security risk of data exposure from servers and storage.

+Hermes allows deploying end-to-end encrypted data exchange, sharing, and collaboration in your apps.
+Hermes is platform agnostic: works for mobile, web, or server applications storing data in any database/datastore.

+## What is Hermes-core

+[Hermes is a proprietary framework](https://www.cossacklabs.com/hermes/) licensed by Cossack Labs.

-**Hermes-core** is an open source repository for developers and security community that illustrates proof of concept of Hermes.
-[Hermes is a proprietary software](https://www.cossacklabs.com/hermes/) licensed by Cossack Labs.
+**Hermes-core** is an open source (AGPL 3.0) repository for developers and security community that illustrates proof of concept of Hermes, which should be used for studying and verification of the methodology and cryptographic backend.
+Hermes-core is not a production version of Hermes, more a sneak peek of its core layer.

-Hermes is **cryptography-based scheme** of providing protected data storage and sharing that allows enforcing cryptographically checked CRUD permissions to data blocks and doesn't let server that's running Hermes do anything worse than DoS.
+Drop us an email to [info@cossacklabs.com](mailto:info@cossacklabs.com) if you are interested in commercial license or support.

 ## Data model